SMART Permission Tickets

 • If presenter_binding is present, verify it according to presenter_binding.method

-• If subject_identity_evidence or requester_identity_evidence is present, verify it per the base Identity Evidence rules (signature, evidence-issuer trust, temporal validity, audience, demographic consistency with the party in that slot) and any profile-defined assurance and claim requirements
+• If subject_identity_evidence or requester_identity_evidence is present, verify it per the base Identity Evidence rules (signature, evidence-issuer trust, temporal validity, who the embedded ID token was issued to, demographic consistency with the party in that slot) and any profile-defined assurance and claim requirements

 • Validate ticket_type is recognized (listed in smart_permission_ticket_types_supported) and select processing rules accordingly